AI-driven Dispensing of Coral Reseeding Devices for Broad-scale Restoration of the Great Barrier Reef: Related Work

 Prior approaches have leveraged deep learning to automate the analysis of underwater imagery~\cite{belcher2023demystifying, raine2024reducing}.
+These works have performed multi-species coral segmentation~\cite{zheng2024coralscop, raine2022point}, with Raine \etal~\cite{raine2024human} proposing a human-in-the-loop annotation scheme, where human experts work in conjunction with an AI model to efficiently label coral imagery.
+There have also been advances in monitoring of seagrass meadows through image analysis~\cite{raine2024image, noman2023improving} and 3D habitat mapping~\cite{zhang2024point}.

+There have been numerous approaches for classification of coral imagery~\cite{chen2021new, gonzalez2020monitoring, wyatt2022using}.
+In~\cite{jagadeesh2025coral}, the authors use a combination of environmental factors (\ie turbidity, cyclone rates, temperatures) to predict when coral bleaching will occur.
+However, despite an increase in these approaches in the literature~\cite{raine2026ai}, the uptake of AI-driven methods for real-world field deployment has been limited in the field of marine science: Belcher \etal~\cite{belcher2023demystifying} present a simplified guide and case study for underwater species detection and classification, with the aim of making these tools more approachable to non-AI experts.
+Hanke \etal~\cite{hanke2025out} use computer vision techniques to extract sections of interest of underwater videos which capture the movement of the wildlife of interest, however they highlight the need for collaboration between marine scientists and AI researchers in applying these technologies effectively in marine conservation.

-These works have performed multi-species coral segmentation~\cite{zheng2024coralscop, raine2022point, raine2024human}, coarse segmentation of seagrass meadow imagery~\cite{raine2024image, noman2023improving}, as well as classification of coral imagery~\cite{chen2021new, gonzalez2020monitoring, wyatt2022using}.
-However, there are fewer approaches for automated substrate analysis~\cite{jackett2023benthic, huang2024research}, and these approaches have not been leveraged for the purpose of determining suitable substrates for coral reseeding or are not designed for real time inference~\cite{loureiro2024survey}.
+To improve the robustness and stability of image classifiers, the authors in~\cite{wyatt2022using} propose an ensemble strategy for measuring the reliability of coral image classification in new or unseen environments, and~\cite{wyatt2026signal} explore the extent of bias and error in an AI pipeline for monitoring macroalgal forests in benthic imagery.
+Although these approaches take steps towards field-ready systems for monitoring marine ecosystems, there are fewer approaches for automated substrate analysis~\cite{jackett2023benthic, huang2024research}, and these approaches have not been leveraged for the purpose of determining suitable substrates for coral reseeding or are not designed for real time inference~\cite{loureiro2024survey}.